 Sky is the limit for astrophotography, you can start by using your smartphone and adapter however to get serious you'll need

 This is a basic minimum.
 From there you can add autoguiders, focal reducers, coma correctors, filters and more.
-It gets very expensive but is highly rewarding and enjoyable hobby that can reveal much more detail out of objects.
+It gets very expensive it's a highly rewarding and enjoyable hobby that can reveal much more detail out of objects.